igormironchik/args-parser/README.md

  * I found only one library at GitHub that can compete with `args-parser`, and this is [CLI11](https://github.com/CLIUtils/CLI11).
 And here is the question of the taste more.
-But `CLI11` can handle commands as usual arguments, it's doesn't matter how much times they presend in command line, whereas `args-parser` handles commands as commands.
+But `CLI11` can handle commands as usual arguments, it's doesn't matter how much times they present in command line, whereas `args-parser` handles commands as commands.
 Theirs approach possibly more flexible, but when I designed `args-parser` I thought on commands as on some action to do in application's logic, whereas arguments are for data.
 I can do the same, but is it needed?